 4. Top off with an extra ½ inch every six months.

-• Scoop solids right away.
+• Scoop solids immediately.

 • Spray with a hose to dilute urine.